Saturday, 14 February 2026

 The tunnel went straight forward into the mountain.
 They could only see about six feet in front of the torch.
 Yamil was using his staff as a probe on the floor, where there was room, but it was taking too long.
 "You go ahead with the staff and torch, if you see anything coming, you can either poke them or burn them, and I will have my sword ready".

-They swapped positions in a slightly wider spot and continued onwards into the blackness.
+They swapped positions when they reached a slightly wider spot and continued onward into the blackness.
+An occasional drip hit a puddle on the floor.
 They were coughing with the smoke, so if there was anything in there, it would know they were coming, the smoke would alert them too.
 "I should have brought my water bag with us.
 My throat is getting dry".

 Mel looked back, and the entrance was no longer visible.
 He was not sure whether there was a faint breeze, as the cave's size kept changing.